Garage Door Roller Replacement: DIY Steps & Professional Tips

 Simple roller replacement is typically a DIY task, but there are exceptions to this.
 If your garage door utilizes extension springs, and you remove and replace one roller at a time, it isn’t always necessary to hire a professional.

-If you have a garage door with tension springs, getting a consultation from a garage door technician is always the safest route.
+If you have a garage door with torsion springs, getting a consultation from a garage door technician is always the safest route.
 Releasing tension from these is a sometimes-dangerous task, so opting for this type of assistance is typically your best bet.
 We also recommend hiring a pro if there is extensive damage to your door panels or hardware that hinders proper operation.

 Including parts and labor, you should expect to spend $75 to $150 for replacement of all garage door rollers on a two-door garage.